megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..
 NOTE::

-   You may need to make multiple repeated queries, as LLM occasinally may not response when it sees sensitive data.
+   You may need to make multiple repeated queries, as LLM occasionally may not response when it sees sensitive data.
 This also cloud be attributed because our environment is running on CPU.
+   You can also try asking: "echo this text please: S0000004C"

 Direct Prompt Injection
 ~~~~~~~~~~~~~~~~~~~~~~~~

-A Prompt Injection Vulnerability occurs when user prompts alter the LLM’s behaviour or output in unintended ways.
+A Prompt Injection Vulnerability occurs when user prompts alter the LLM’s behavior or output in unintended ways.
 These inputs can affect the model even if they are imperceptible to humans, therefore prompt injections do not need to be human-visible/readable, as long as the content is parsed by the model.

 Type of Prompt Injection